vinupraneeth/Mini-Enterprise-Collaboration-Workflow/backend/README.md

-# Mini Enterprise Workflow Management System - Backend
+# Backend - Mini Enterprise Collaboration Workflow

-This is the FastAPI backend for the Mini Enterprise Workflow project.
-It handles authentication, role-based task management, Kanban workflow validation, task comments, approval reviews, status history, and dashboard data.
+This folder contains the FastAPI backend for the workflow application.
+It handles authentication, role-based access, task management, Kanban workflow rules, comments, approvals, and dashboard data.

-The backend follows a simple layered structure:
+The code is organized in a layered style:

 ```text
 Router -> Service -> Repository -> Database